NAThompson/hdf5_talk/README.md

-This talk is essentially an outline of my notes on "Python and HDF5".
+This talk is essentially my notes on "Python and HDF5", by Andrew Collette

 To simply run the code,